Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition

-As the velocity fields in the current work are not time-resolved, the Hilbert transform was performed in the streamwise direction, and thus the structures identified are those which propagate in that direction.
-As a result, the temporal information of the structures is not given by either decomposition.
-However, the paired \ac{POD} modes gave insight into the dynamics of the structures in the turbulent fluctuations when the complexity of the flow made identifying related \ac{POD} modes challenging.
+As the velocity fields in the present study are not temporally resolved, the Hilbert transform was applied in the streamwise direction, meaning the identified structures are those propagating along this axis.
+As a result, the temporal information of the structures is not captured by either decomposition.
+However, the paired \ac{POD} modes offer insight into the dynamics of turbulent structures, even when flow complexity makes it difficult to identify corresponding \ac{POD} modes.